-Aircraft have been counted in the Adventure group if there was a current Part 115 approval for the aircraft at the 30 June year end.
+Aircraft have been counted in the Adventure group if there was a current Part 115 approval for the aircraft at the 31 December year end.
+Most of these are aircraft are tandem parachutes and paragliders.

 Aircraft have been counted in the Private group if they have no Part 119 or Part 115 approval and they are not an agricultural aeroplane.
 So this includes standard/restricted and special category aircraft (including microlights).
 The vast majority of aircraft recorded in the CAA database are private and their numbers increased until 2012 and have declined since then.